cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Launching the exploit

-If this method doesn't work, you could use [Flipnote Lenny](installing-unlaunch-legacy) instead, provided you have Flipnote Stuido.
+If this method doesn't work, you could use [Flipnote Lenny](installing-unlaunch-legacy) instead, provided you have Flipnote Studio.

 1. Open the DSi Camera application
   - If you already have another DSiWare exploit installed, open that and skip to step 4